- Forrester created another TCO/ROI study that was paid for by SAP.

 It also means that there could not have been any variability in the number of consultants.
 Unless one project had one S/4HANA/HANA consultant, and another project had three.

-- This means that one consultant implemented HANA while the other implemented S/4HANA?
-Or HANA took 3 months of consulting time to implement and S/4HANA took 12 months of consulting time (summing to 9 * 2 = 18 total months of consulting)(that is for some of the time there were 2 S/4HANA consultants and sometimes not?)
+- Does this mean that one consultant implemented HANA while the other implemented S/4HANA?
+Or HANA took three months of consulting time to implement, and S/4HANA took 12 months of consulting time (summing to 9 * 2 = 18 total months of consulting)(that is for some of the time there were 2 S/4HANA consultants and sometimes not?)

 - So those two consultants are “Swiss Armied” to the extreme degree.
 And, they were able to run this lean on three different projects with three different sets of consultants?